 In the academic literature, accountability has been divided in many different phases.
 It depends mostly on the conception of accountability that the author holds.
-Mostly treated either as a mechanism or a virtue, accountability has been divided based on its relational definition.
-The traditional division based on Bovens' article (2007) is the most famous one: it divided accountability in three different phases that were information, debating and consequences.
-In Fox's revisited framework, accountability has been separated into two different categories based on the classification of Schedler (1999b): answerability23 and enforcement.
+Mostly treated either as a mechanism or a virtue, accountability has been classified according to its relational definition.
+The traditional division based on Bovens' article (2007) is the most famous one.
+It divides accountability in three different phases: information, debating and consequences.
+In Fox's revisited framework, accountability has been separated into two different categories, following the classification of Schedler (1999b): answerability25 and enforcement.
 Answerability can be defined as the ability to ensure that officials in government are answerable for their actions.
 It could be conceptualized as a discursive activity in which the officials called to give account are obliged to respond to questions from inquirers.
-These questions could either be to find out a dysfunction or to insure that the mission the officials were supposed to carry was carried properly.
-On the other side, enforcement contains the idea that the accounting actors, the officials in the case of public accountability, is not only called to account but can also be punished if its behavior has not been appropriate.
+These questions could either be to find out a dysfunction or to insure that the mission given to the officials were supposed to do was carried out properly.
+On the other side, enforcement contains the idea that the accounting actors, the officials in the case of public accountability, is not only called to account but can also be punished if their behavior were not appropriate.
 The enforcement could be here synonym with rewarding good and sanctioning bad behavior.
 It is close to the consequence phase described by Bovens.

 The four cases describe different situations where active or passive transparency is (or is not) the first stone of a relationship with accountability (either under the form of answerability or enforcement).
 Consequently, Fox's framework has to be amended in order to integrate these kinds of situations where different forms of transparency call for different forms of accountability.
 As explained before, the framework proposed integrates the content of information as a new parameter that differentiates and refines the situations.
 The information unveiled by the use of the transparency law could consequently either be compromising or non-compromising.
 There is no precise definition in the academic literature.
 For the purpose of this paper, we will therefore propose our own definition of the term, as we have used it as a parameter in our analysis.
-In the context of public administration, we make a fundamental distinction between compromising and sensitive information, because the latter mostly concerns critical information, such as national interests, and is not available through FOI laws.
+In the context of public administration, we make a fundamental distinction between compromising and sensitive information, because the latter mostly concerns critical information, such as national interests, and is mostly not available through FOI laws.
 When such information comes out, it is almost always the result of whistleblowing acts.
-According to the Oxford dictionary, compromising means "to bring somebody/something/yourself into danger or under suspicion"24.
-Compromising information includes of course reputation issues, because there may be no consequences in terms of accountability, in the sense that people to be held into account have no responsibility.
+According to the Oxford dictionary, compromising means "to bring somebody / something / yourself into danger or under suspicion"26.
+Compromising information includes of course reputation issues, because there may be no consequences in terms of accountability, in the sense that people to be held accountable have no responsibility.
 For instance, if the media publish an article about the imbalance between men and women within the administration, there is no individual to be blamed about the situation, though the reputation of the administration may be damaged.
-We would like to include in our definition the notion of "weak" position (as a result of the compromising information released) raised by the Collins dictionary25.
-We thus propose the following definition: a compromising information is related to the data and documents released by the administration, which brings the latter into danger or under suspicion, and may place it in a position of weakness in relation to its citizens.
+We would like to include in our definition the notion of "weak" position (as a result of the compromising information released) raised by the Collins dictionary27.
+We thus propose the following definition: a compromising information is related to the data